Continuation-of-Ashford/ashford-docs/character_creation/prestige_leveling.md

 - **Hit Points at Higher Levels:** 1d8 (or 5) + your Constitution modifier per prestige level

 ##### Bonus Proficiencies
 - **Saving Throws:** Choose one from Strength, Wisdom, or Intelligence.
-If you already have this proficiency, you instead gain proficiency in one saving throw of your choice.
+If you already have proficiency in all three, you instead gain proficiency in one saving throw of your choice.
 - **Skills:** Choose one from Animal Handling, Medicine, Nature, or Survival.
 You gain proficiency in that skill.
 If you already have proficiency in the chosen skill, you double your proficiency bonus when you add it to a check with that skill.
 If you already do so, you can add 1d4 to any ability check you make using that skill.

 ### Undying Guardian